 Volume 12 (1998 - 1999)

-V 12, No. 1, Fall 1998 – "Ute Ladies' Tresses Shows Up Again in Gallatin County: And Puts Airport Expansion Project on Hold," by Judy McCarthy includes detailed discussion on the identification of this threatened orchid and its evolutionary background; an accompanying excerpt from the Bozeman Chronicle explains how a "Protected Flower Stymies Airport Plans"; "Research Natural Areas Program has change in Leadership," announces the departure of Angela Evenden and assumption of duties by Steve Shelly; in "The Complex Web of Life Underground," Peter Lesica desribes the variety of native species that make their living at least in part through parasitism; "Landscaping with Native Plants: Why Should You?"; field trip reports for trips at Storm Lake, Bottle Point, Ninepipes Refuge and Indian Meadows; a Big Sky Sketch with Bonnie Heidel covers Primula alcalina, alkali primrose; Jill Davies reviews Plants of the Southern Interior British Columbia by Parish, Coupe, and Lloyd 1996; and there is a list of other publications of interest.
+V12-1, Fall 1998 – "Ute Ladies' Tresses Shows Up Again in Gallatin County: And Puts Airport Expansion Project on Hold," by Judy McCarthy includes detailed discussion on the identification of this threatened orchid and its evolutionary background; an accompanying excerpt from the Bozeman Chronicle explains how a "Protected Flower Stymies Airport Plans"; "Research Natural Areas Program has change in Leadership," announces the departure of Angela Evenden and assumption of duties by Steve Shelly; in "The Complex Web of Life Underground," Peter Lesica desribes the variety of native species that make their living at least in part through parasitism; "Landscaping with Native Plants: Why Should You?"; field trip reports for Storm Lake, Bottle Point, Ninepipes Refuge and Indian Meadows; a Big Sky Sketch with Bonnie Heidel covers Primula alcalina, alkali primrose; Jill Davies reviews Plants of the Southern Interior British Columbia by Parish, Coupe, and Lloyd 1996; and a list of other publications of interest.

-V 12, No. 4, Summer 1999 – not published
+V12-4, Summer 1999 – Not published

 Volume 11 (1997 - 1998)

-V 11, No. 1, Fall 1997 - Jerry DeSanto discusses the disjunct and puzzling distribution of Montana's floral emblem in "Bitterroot Dispersal in Montana and Alberta;"Montana's Hardwood Draws," are covered by Peter Lesica; "And Now...
-Computerized Plant Keys!!" is not attributed; Field Trip Reports cover "Woody Draws," "Peet's Hill Stroll," and "Evaro Hill"; a list of plants you "Do Not Pick!!" by Robyn Klein; and a review of Wetlands: Characteristics and Bondaries by Rich Prodgers.
+V11-1, Fall 1997 - Jerry DeSanto discusses the disjunct and puzzling distribution of Montana's floral emblem in "Bitterroot Dispersal in Montana and Alberta;" "Montana's Hardwood Draws" are covered by Peter Lesica; "And Now...
+Computerized Plant Keys!!" is not attributed; Field Trip Reports cover "Woody Draws," "Peet's Hill Stroll," and "Evaro Hill"; a list of plants to "Do Not Pick!!" by Robyn Klein; and a review of "Wetlands: Characteristics and Boundaries" by Rich Prodgers.

-V 11, No. 3, Spring 1998 - "Landscaping at Lewis and Clark Center Nears Completion," by Wayne Phillips; Centennial of Rydberg's and Bessey's Exploration," by Judy McCarthy; "Fungus Flowers Fool Botanist," by Peter Lesica describes a fungus that infects a rockcress with interesting consequences for buttercups and flies; "The True Carex rostrata in the American Rockies," unattributed article comparing C. rostrata with C. utriculata; "Habitat Protection for Howellia aquatilis," by Shannon Kimball; and editor Dennis Nichols reviews Old Man's Garden by Annora Brown.
+V11-3, Spring 1998 - "Landscaping at Lewis and Clark Center Nears Completion" by Wayne Phillips; "Centennial of Rydberg's and Bessey's Exploration" by Judy McCarthy; "Fungus Flowers Fool Botanist" by Peter Lesica describes a fungus that infects a rockcress with interesting consequences for buttercups and flies; "The True Carex rostrata in the American Rockies," unattributed article comparing C. rostrata with C. utriculata; "Habitat Protection for Howellia aquatilis," by Shannon Kimball; and editor Dennis Nichols reviews Old Man's Garden by Annora Brown.

 Volume 10 (1996 - 1997)

-V 10, No. 1, Fall 1996 – “Montana Native Plant Society...
+V10-1, Fall 1996 – “Montana Native Plant Society...
 It Can't Be Ten Years Already!” by Peter Lesica with help from Kathy Ahlenslager and Virginia Vincent; Bonnie Heidel's drawing of Kelseya uniflora first appears on the masthead; “Wildcrafting...
-What's Happening in Montana?”; “Alert: Invasion of Tamarisk in Montana,” by Anna Sala and Bonnie Heidel; Richard Prodgers critically reviews a book on rangeland health in “Rangeland Health: Pretty Concept, Elusive Measurement”; and the issue includes an insert listing “Publications About Native Plants.”
+What's Happening in Montana?”; “Alert: Invasion of Tamarisk in Montana” by Anna Sala and Bonnie Heidel; Richard Prodgers critically reviews a book on rangeland health in Rangeland Health: Pretty Concept, Elusive Measurement; and the issue includes an insert listing “Publications About Native Plants.”

-V 10, No. 3, Summer 1997 – “A Primer on Cottonwoods” by Mike Merigliano with references; a listing of small grants proposals; an announcement of the new “Manual of Glacier Park Flora” to be written by Peter Lesica, and mostly Society news.
+V10-3, Summer 1997 – “A Primer on Cottonwoods” by Mike Merigliano with references; a listing of small grants proposals; an announcement of the upcoming Manual of Glacier Park Flora by Peter Lesica; and mostly Society news.

 Volume 09 (1995 - 1996)

-V 9, No. 3, Spring 1996 – Bonnie Heidel reports on, “Spiranthes diluvialis – A Threatened Orchid in Montana”; Peter Lisica offers, “A Different View of Crested Wheatgrass”; find a short review of, Restoring Diversity: Strategies for Reintroduction of Endangered Plants by Donald Falk, Constance Millar, and Margaret Olwell; Dennis Nichols offers an intense report, “The Rare & the Beautiful,” on at last finding Common Clarkia among other fine things; Bonnie Heidel writes, “Questions and Answers about Sweetgrass”; a short review of, The Alpine Flora of the Rocky Mountains, Vol. I: The Middle Rockies, by Richard W. Scott; and rush skeleton weed is described in, “New Weed Threatens Montana.”
+V09-3, Spring 1996 – Bonnie Heidel reports on “Spiranthes diluvialis – A Threatened Orchid in Montana”; Peter Lesica offers “A Different View of Crested Wheatgrass”; a short review of "Restoring Diversity: Strategies for Reintroduction of Endangered Plants" by Donald Falk, Constance Millar, and Margaret Olwell; Dennis Nichols offers an intense report, “The Rare & the Beautiful,” on at last finding Common Clarkia among other things; Bonnie Heidel writes “Questions and Answers about Sweetgrass”; a short review of "The Alpine Flora of the Rocky Mountains, Vol. I: The Middle Rockies" by Richard W. Scott; and Rush skeletonweed is described in “New Weed Threatens Montana.”

 Volume 08 (1994 - 1995)

-V 8, No. 4, Summer 1995 – In “Flesheaters of the Plant World,” Bonnie Heidel tells about carnivorous plants including 7 species found in Montana: Pinguicula (1), Drosera (3), and Utricularia (3) with illustrations and references; Don Heinze wittily reviews the “Nomenclature Nightmare...” and includes references; and you'll find a short review of Aquatic and Wetland Vascular Plants of the Northern Great Plains by Gary E. Larson.
+V08-4, Summer 1995 – In “Flesheaters of the Plant World,” Bonnie Heidel tells about carnivorous plants including 7 species found in Montana: Pinguicula (1), Drosera (3), and Utricularia (3) with illustrations and references; Don Heinze wittily reviews the “Nomenclature Nightmare...” and includes references; and you'll find a short review of Aquatic and Wetland Vascular Plants of the Northern Great Plains by Gary E. Larson.